huntprod/lensjs/README.md

 Which will but the `<ul>` up to the first `<li>`, each `</li>` up to the subsequent `<li>`, and but the `</ul>` to the last `</li>`.

+For MVC-style usage, the template renderer uses a simple DOM element diff/patch system to determine specifically what needs to change between what's been inserted into the live DOM already, and what the template render run spat out, so that incremental changes can be made to avoid flicker.

 Contributing
 ------------
 This code is licensed MIT.
 Enjoy.